Abdulmoiz-Ahmer/Expressify-MV-Version/README.md

 - Register, Login and Password Recovery, Password Change calls are already a part of the boilerplate.
 - Swagger UI with JS Doc is also part of the boilerplate.
 You can access the api's through ui using route (/api-docs).
 - Test Cases using mocha, chai and chaihttp are also part of the boilerplate.
+- Seeders are also available to run use seed command with your package manager.
+- Precommit hook is part of this boilerplate configured with linting and prettier

 ## Swagger Route Showing Availble Api's